handshake/handshake.github.io/_posts/2014-07-02-rich-comparison-methods.md

 ### Which Method is Called?

-In the simple cases above, it's trivial to determine which comparison methods prefers.
+In the simple cases above, it's trivial to determine which comparison methods Python prefers.
 But to get a more complete picture of what's going on under the hood, let's decorate our overridden class to print to `stdout` anytime a rich comparison method is called:

 {% highlight python %}
 def chirp_richcomps(cls):